Higher education in Ukraine: Reputations

 According to Frances Cairncross (in April 2010) “There are too many small universities, the majority of which are ineffectively governed and mired in corruption.
 They are not able to withstand existing global challenges.”
 According to Anders Åslund (in October 2012) the quality of doctoral education is bad, particularly in management training, economics, law, and languages.
 He also signaled that the greatest problem in the Ukrainian education system is corruption.

-Ukrainian student applicants will be able to use an anti-corruption chatbot during the universities admission campaign.
-It has been created with the support of European Union Anti-Corruption Initiative (EUACI).
-The information Telegram bot "Admission Without Bribes" (@VstupBezHabarivBot) (ukr “Вступ Без Хабарів”) will help student applicants and their parents deal with possible corruption risks, as well as quickly and easily report corruption.
-With the help of chatbot, anti-corruption commissioners will be able to quickly find a detailed description and measures to influence the corruption risks of the 2022 admission campaign.

 76 higher education institutions and their branches were denied licenses by the Ministry of Education and Science of Ukraine in 2015 because of a perceived lack of educational quality.